Make 2021 better than 2020 by improving the job skills employers are looking for as we start the new decade.

 5. Emotional intelligence

 The ability to stay in tune with your own emotions and the emotions of those around you is more valuable than ever and is why it's an important job skill for 2021.
 The days of “leave your problems at the door when logging in to work” are gone.
-From acknowledging your own emotions to having empathy for the emotions of your co-workers and clients, emotional intelligence will help you be a “people person” without having to be an extrovert.
+From acknowledging your own emotions to having empathy for the emotions of your co-workers and clients, emotional intelligence during the job search will help you be a “people person” without having to be an extrovert.

 Skill Tip: Start by taking an emotional intelligence quiz.
 Then, once you see the results, look at those areas where you may be lacking.
 Next, think of someone you know from work or in your personal life who you think excels in that area.